Step-by-Step Guide: Setting Up SNMP on Ubuntu 24 for Nagios XI

 You have successfully installed and configured SNMP on Ubuntu for monitoring with Nagios XI.
 If you encounter issues, check the firewall settings and ensure the correct SNMP configurations are applied.

-For further support, visit the Nagios Support Forum or the Nagios Knowledgebase.
+For further support, visit the Nagios Support Forum or the Nagios Docs.